bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - marathon-connect (domain: system)
 - current-framework (domain: system)

-2) Check that the rest address specified in the 'crud-rest-host' and 'crud-rest-port' is available
+2) Check that the rest address specified in the 'crud-rest-host' and 'crud-rest-port' is available;
-3) Check that the marathon address specified in the 'marathon-connect' is available
+3) Check that the marathon address specified in the 'marathon-connect' is available;
-4) Check that there is a setting with name specified in the 'current-framework' and also a file with name and version (divide 'current-framework' by '-') is uploaded
+4) Check that there is a setting with name specified in the 'current-framework' and also a file with name and version (divide 'current-framework' by '-') is uploaded.

 If all described above is correct, but the "failed" or the "error" status still takes place, please contact the support team.

 The *statistics* on the task execution are also available from the list of instances.

-Click at the "Information" icon next to the Instance name you want to get the statistics for.
+Click the "Information" icon next to the Instance name you want to get the statistics for.

 .. figure:: _static/FrameworkStatsIcon1.png